Burn-Up Scramble

 Burn-Up Scramble is a 2004 12-episode anime television series directed by Hiroki Hayashi.
-Though the basic premise is in keeping with its predecessors Burn Up! and Burn-Up Excess it is an entirely new series with some new and some old characters, and a very different art style.
+Though the basic premise is in keeping with its predecessors (Burn Up!, Burn-Up W and Burn-Up Excess) it is an entirely new series with some new and some old characters, and a very different art style.

-Like Burn-Up W and Burn-Up Excess, the series centers on a busty police officer and martial artist name Rio Kinezono, leader of the super-secret squad known as Warriors.
-She just wants to find love in her life... so much so that she often changes around her living arrangements just to attract the right man.
-So far, the only man she was able to attract is her perverted superior, Yuji Naruo... and he's being protected by Matsuri Tamagawa, his overly-zealous girlfriend.
-Her Warriors teammates are Maya Jingu, a quiet girl but an extreme gun-nut, and Lilica Evett, a shy and insecure telepath.
+Like Burn-Up W and Burn-Up Excess, the series centers on a police officer and martial artist name Rio Kinezono, leader of the super-secret squad known as Warriors.
+She wants to find love in her life so much so that she often changes around her living arrangements just to attract the right man.
+So far, the only man she was able to attract is her superior, Yuji Naruo, and he's being protected by Matsuri Tamagawa, his girlfriend.
+Her Warriors teammates are Maya Jingu, a quiet girl, and Lilica Evett, a shy and insecure telepath.

-In this series, Rio Kinezono is more interested in pursuing romance than fashion as in the earlier series.
-Her martial arts abilities are enhanced and she is even able to dodge bullets fired at her.
-The Maya Jingu character design is changed quite a bit, she has longer hair, shorter and less well endowed.
+In this series, Rio Kinezono is more interested in pursuing romance than fashion, as in the earlier series.
+Her martial arts abilities are enhanced, and she is even able to dodge bullets fired at her.
+The Maya Jingu character design has changed quite a bit; she has longer hair, shorter and less well-endowed.
 Lilica Evette is a shy, insecure, and slightly clumsy psychic rather than the cheerfully energetic computer and tech expert.
-Yuji Naruo is now Head Chief rather than a fellow officer and driver, and continually makes inappropriate romantic overtures to Rio Kinezono instead of just being obsessed with seeing the girls in their underwear.
-The unnamed Commander is not involved in Warrior activities and has a more minor role than Maki the commander in the earlier series.
+Yuji Naruo is now the Head Chief rather than a fellow officer and driver, and continually makes inappropriate romantic overtures to Rio Kinezono instead of just being obsessed with seeing the girls in their underwear.
+The unnamed Commander is not involved in Warrior activities and has a more minor role than Maki, the commander in the earlier series.

 Plot

 Set in AD.
-2023, Tokyo the government is concerned about the increase in major criminal organizations, terrorists and other threats to the security of society.
-This leads to the formation of special extralegal police team from within the Metro Police Section 8 Branch called Warrior.
+In 2023, the Tokyo government is concerned about the increase in major criminal organizations, terrorists, and other threats to the security of society.
+This leads to the formation of a special extralegal police team from within the Metro Police Section 8 Branch called Warrior.
 Under their Commander, the team combines the talents of martial arts expert Rio Kinezono and skilled marksman and gun expert Maya Jingu.
-They are joined later by the shy Lilica Evette who uses her psychic powers to assist them in their crime-solving adventures.
-Later, the Police Council create obedient New Warriors to replace the original Warriors.
-These New Warriors are genetically modified humans with superhuman strength gained via drugs and based on data obtained from monitoring Rio and Maya's missions.
+They are joined later by the shy Lilica Evette, who uses her psychic powers to assist them in their crime-solving adventures.
+Later, the Police Council created obedient New Warriors to replace the original Warriors.
+These New Warriors are genetically modified humans with superhuman strength gained via drugs, and based on data obtained from monitoring Rio and Maya's missions.